 Before you do anything else, map out the area that you have to work with and decide what elements you want to incorporate.

-You can use a number of elements to define the foyer in an open-plan living room.
-Use a rug, the walls, seating and lighting to create the kind of space you’re looking for.
+You can use several elements to define the entryway in an open-plan living room.
+Use a rug, the walls, seating, and lighting to create the kind of space you’re looking for.
 You can also try turning a closet into an alcove or even marking the space by using a different color of paint.
-Last but not least, think outside the front door to claim any additional space that can be useful, such as a vestibule, front step or porch area.